KeganHollern/aiplayspokemon/README.md

 `make run`

-> TEMP: when in game, press `T` to make the AI generate an action to take.
+when in game, press `T` to start the AI loop.